 - 1. As soon as anyone becomes aware of an injury, stop the activity and have participant remain where they are.
 Do not let the player(s) continue participation if the injury may worsen (especially head, back, and neck injuries).
 Provide a safe, calm environment. - 2.
-Notify Public Safety (911) as soon as any serious injury takes place, or if you are unsure of the severity.
-In any head injury or injury with severe bleeding, breathing impairment, visible dislocation or bone fracture or loss of consciousness, call 911.
-Again, if ever unsure, call 911.
-If an ambulance is needed, make sure a path is clear to the injured participant and have someone at the entrance to direct the ambulance. - 3.
-Notify the building supervisor at Campus Recreation (207-949-2281).
+Notify Public Safety (581-4040) as soon as any serious injury takes place, or if you are unsure of the severity.
+In any head injury or injury with severe bleeding, breathing impairment, visible dislocation or bone fracture or loss of consciousness, call Public Safety.
+Again, if ever unsure, call Public Safety.
+If an ambulance is needed, make sure a path is clear to the injured participant and have someone at the entrance to direct the ambulance. - Notify the building supervisor at Campus Recreation (207-949-2281).
 If ice is needed, the building supervisor will assist you.
 Go back to the injured participant and provide comfort. - 4.
 Complete the Accident Report Form at the scene of the accident.
-The form can be found in the Sport Club Office, on the IMLeagues website, or copies can be obtained from the Sport Club Coordinator to be kept with individual clubs and should accompany the club on any trip.
-It is very important that this form be thoroughly filled in blue or black ink out in case of litigation. - 5.
+The form can be found on the Sport Club website, it is very important that this form be thoroughly in case of litigation. - 5.
 Contact the Sport Club Assistant Director Dale Russell 813-380-5237 and the ATC Brianna Woodworth 207-671-8810 at the first possible chance to report the accident. - 6.
 Submit the Accident Report Form to the Sport Club Office within 48 hours of the accident so proper follow-up can begin.